-Uber accidents involving a taxi or other rideshare service, such as Lyft, are becoming more common.
+Uber accidents involving a car accident with a rideshare service is becoming more common.
+Equally, and as common, taxi and Lyft accidents are increasing in number.
 The most complicated part of these accident types is knowing who is liable and who will pay for injuries.
 Is the driver of the taxi/rideshare vehicle liable?
 Or is the company for which they work liable?
 Whose insurance is responsible for paying?
 What if the taxi/rideshare driver was not working at the time the accident occurred?

 Who’s At Fault in Uber Accidents Involving Rideshares and Taxis

-But what if you are in an accident as a passenger where the driver of your vehicle (rideshare/taxi) is at fault?
+But what if you are involved in Uber accidents as a passenger where the driver of your vehicle (rideshare/taxi) is at fault?
 Who pays then?

 Insurance for Rideshares and Taxis